google/cadvisor/docs/storage/prometheus.md

 # Monitoring cAdvisor with Prometheus

-cAdvisor exposes container statistics as [Prometheus](https://prometheus.io) metrics out of the box.
+cAdvisor exposes container and hardware statistics as [Prometheus](https://prometheus.io) metrics out of the box.
 By default, these metrics are served under the `/metrics` HTTP endpoint.
 This endpoint may be customized by setting the `-prometheus_endpoint` command-line flag.

 To monitor cAdvisor with Prometheus, simply configure one or more jobs in Prometheus which scrape the relevant cAdvisor processes at that metrics endpoint.
 For details, see Prometheus's [Configuration](https://prometheus.io/docs/operating/configuration/) documentation, as well as the [Getting started](https://prometheus.io/docs/introduction/getting_started/) guide.